Graduate Course Catalog 2015-2016

 Required courses include:

 - Four basic core curriculum courses in foundations and theory, organization and management, statistical analysis, and the capstone internship or project (POLT 905, 906, 909, and the 908, Capstone).
-12-15 credits
+12-15 credits.
+Students are expected to take POLT 906 Foundations and Theory in either their first fall semester.

 - Five electives in public administration, political science, or related discipline with adviser’s approval.
 15 credits